ajay1388/Credit-Card-Fraud-Detection/README.md

   * matplotlib
   * seaborn

+## Dataset

+  You can download the dataset used in this project from https://www.kaggle.com/mlg-ulb/creditcardfraud

 ## What to predict:

   For each transaction in the test set,Our model will be trained to predict whether or not the transaction is fraudulent or not